 Working in water dramatically reduces stress on joints, bones and muscles; minimizes swelling of an injured limb; and provides a safer environment in which to address balance difficulties.
 Aquatic therapy is a valuable form of treatment for people with arthritis, fibromyalgia, back problems and those recovering from injury or surgery, such as total hip or knee replacements or ACL repairs.

-Aquatic therapy is provided by AVH therapists at the NCH Outreach Clinic in Gorham.
+Aquatic therapy is provided by AVH therapists at the NCH Patient Care Center in Gorham.
 Please note that it is not necessary to be able to swim in order to have aquatic/pool therapy.

 Ergonomics: Preventing Workplace Injury